What Painting and Coating Workers Do

 Painting and coating workers paint a variety of surfaces, including wood.

-Painting and coating workers paint and coat a wide range of products, including cars, jewelry, and candy.
+Painting and coating workers paint and coat a wide range of products, including cars, jewelry, and ceramics.

 Painting and coating workers typically do the following: